nclient/NClient/README.md

 <a name="features-response"/>

-## Http response
+## HTTP response
-You can get the full http response, not just the body.
+You can get the full HTTP response, not just the body.
 To do this, the client interface must inherit `INClient` interface.
 ```C#
 public interface IMyClient : INClient
 {